 Visitors are required to pay a non-negotiable bench-fee for each academic term of stay to cover resource costs.
 This fee does not include costs related to travel, accommodation and other personal living expenses.
 The majority of visitors are self-funded through personal bursaries, support from funding bodies or from corporate or policy bodies

-The Oxford Institute of Population Ageing is, however, committed to annually sponsor, through designated bursaries, two emerging researchers, one each from respectively more developing and more developed world countries.
-The Leslie Kirkley Fellowship (non-OECD countries) and the James Martin Fellowship (OECD countries) offer a bursary for the payment of the bench-fee for one term but not travel, accommodation and other personal expenses.
-For further information on these fellowships, please click on http://www.ageing.ox.ac.uk/fellowships.
+The Oxford Institute of Population Ageing is, however, committed to annually sponsor, through designated bursaries, two emerging researchers.
+The Leslie Kirkley programme (non-OECD countries) and the James Martin programme (OECD countries) offer a bursary for the payment of the bench-fee for one term but do not cover the costs of travel, accommodation and other personal expenses.
+For further information on these visitors' programmes, please see below.

 We look forward to welcoming you to Oxford!

 Academic visitors generally hold an academic appointment at a university elsewhere and visit the Oxford Institute of Population Ageing to pursue their research agenda within one of our research programmes or within the Institute more generally.
 Practitioners likewise will visit to collaborate in joint research with our academics.
 Post-doctoral applicants are also welcome.
 Visitors will normally be given the title of ‘Visiting Research Scholar’ and will use this title in all references to their association with the Institute and the University of Oxford.

 You may need a visa to come to the UK to visit, study or work - check if you need a UK visa.

 You would need to contact the Administrative Officer (email@example.com) well in advance of the proposed visit start date in order to discuss visa arrangements.
 You will need to wait until accepted as a Visitor before applying for a visa.
 Once accepted we will provide a letter of support to facilitate visa application.
 The following will apply: